cr4yfish/nemmy/README.md

     - [ ] Classic Style (Like old.reddit)
 - [ ] QoL Features
   - [ ] Auto-Register to other instances
   - [ ] Subscribe to the same community on multiple instances (like c/nemmy on Lemmy.world and Lemmy.ml)
+  - [ ] Bulk Block/Hide Communities with the same or similar Name